mnr/writing-wip/Do-Ye0n_lives_on.md

 "Do-Ye0n Kurrat, case 63-CR-325631.
 Please step forward."

 The prior defendant was not guilty and happily leaves the room by the door behind the seated observers.
-The other door, next to the baliff, is for unhappy defendants.
+The other door, next to the bailiff, is for unhappy defendants.

 Do-Ye0n steps up next to Steve, a real (not virtual) lawyer supplied by Fairwell.
 They've been working on his case for several months but with the assumption this will be nothing more than a reading of charges followed by a dismissal.
 At worst, he'll agree to a plea bargain with probation.